How To Learn About Cars

 YouTube is the most popular place to get information about any car you can imagine.
 From installs to reviews, you can find virtually anything you will ever need to know on Youtube.
 Even after many years of working on my own car, I still find myself watching some kind of car related video daily.

-Get A Repair Manual
+Get An Automobile Repair Manual

 The second best thing you can keep in your car, next to your tools, is a repair manual.
 Your owners manual is a great reference for minor things, but a high quality repair manual such as a Haynes Manual will be far more detailed and helpful in repair situations.
 These can be found online our at your local auto parts store.